 Report the income as if it were taxable for federal purposes.

-If you have less than 50 reports, you can submit them on paper, but you are strongly encouraged to file electronically.
+If you have less than 50 1099s to report, you may submit them on paper, but you are strongly encouraged to file electronically through MassTaxConnect.
 The mailing address to submit 50 or less 1099 Reports is: